Get exclusive member benefits & effect social change. Join Today

 Gastroparesis is a disorder that occurs when the stomach takes too long to empty food.
-This disorder, also known as delayed gastric emptying, is a result of weak or abnormal muscles in the stomach.
+This disorder, also known as delayed gastric emptying, is a result of abnormal movement of the muscles in the stomach.
 This can be due to either nerve damage or muscular disease.
 There’s no known cure for gastroparesis, but medical treatment can help you manage your symptoms.

 The exact cause of gastroparesis isn’t known, but it’s thought to have something to do with disrupted nerve signals in the stomach.
 It’s believed that the vagus nerve, which controls the movement of food through the digestive tract, becomes damaged and causes food to be digested slowly or not at all.

 Certain health conditions can make it harder for your stomach to empty, increasing your chances of developing gastroparesis.
 The risk factors include:

 The symptoms of gastroparesis can range from mild to severe.
 They occur more often in some people than others.
 The symptoms of gastroparesis can include:

 Your doctor will perform a physical exam and ask you questions about your medical history.
-In order to rule out other possible causes of your symptoms your doctor will probably want to run some tests, which might include:
+In order to rule out other possible causes of your symptoms, your doctor will probably want to run some tests.
+These might include:

 Once your doctor has ruled out other possible causes of your symptoms, they’ll order tests that will confirm that you have gastroparesis.
 These tests can include:

 If your gastroparesis is caused by a condition like diabetes, the first step is to improve control of that underlying condition.
 After that, your doctor may recommend medication, diet changes, and even surgery in some cases.

 Your doctor may prescribe one or more medications to treat your gastroparesis.
 Medicines like prochlorperazine (Compro) and diphenhydramine (Benadryl) are often given to control nausea and vomiting caused by gastroparesis.

 If your malnutrition or vomiting remains an issue even with the use of medicine, your doctor may decide that surgery on your stomach is necessary.
 The goal of surgery for gastroparesis is to help your stomach empty more effectively.
 Surgery could entail stomach stapling or a stomach bypass procedure.